jjvanzon/Circular-Language-Spec/constructs-drafts/peels.md

 can suggest that its object line crosses one border.
 It could also just be an object symbol.

-To denote explicitly that the line crosses one border, you have to include an exit-enter mark so that you can see that it’s a border expressing line information:
+To denote explicitly that the line crosses one border, you might include an exit-enter mark so that you can see that it’s a border expressing line information:

 | ![](images/98.%20Peels%20(a%20rejected%20concept).024.png) | ![](images/98.%20Peels%20(a%20rejected%20concept).025.png) |
 |:------------------:|:-----------------:|